microsoftgraph/msgraph-sdk-powershell/src/Search/beta/examples/New-MgBetaExternalConnectionGroupMember.md

 This example shows how to use the New-MgBetaExternalConnectionGroupMember Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

-### Example 2: Add an Azure Active Directory group as a member
+### Example 2: Add a Microsoft Entra group as a member

 ```powershellImport-Module Microsoft.Graph.Beta.Search